BetterThanTomorrow/calva/docs/site/get-started-with-clojure.md

 Give us feedback.
 Spread the word.
 Please consider:

+* Join the `#improve-getting-started` channel at the Clojurian Slack
 * Linking to this page from your blog
 * Tweeting about this guide
 * [Contributing to the Calva project](contribute.md)